jcmarchi/Github-Flavored-Markdown-Syntax/Text-Formatting_Paragraphs.md

 This is another paragraph
 that should also be in bold!**

-It happened because the bold element \*\* was not rendered, thus it got expopsed.
-To prevent such problems, make sure you properly close the _formatting elements_ if they are to existe allthe way to the end of a paragraph.
-Example:
+As you can see, the bold element (\*\*) was not rendered, thus it got exposed.
+To prevent such problem, make sure you properly close the _formatting elements_ if they are to existe all the way to the end of the paragraph.

+Here how it should be done:

      **This is one single paragraph
      in bold!**